improbable-research/keanu/docs/doc_templates/tensors.md

 Nearly everything in Keanu supports Tensors.
 But how do you create one?

-Let's create a vector of doubles, integers and booleans that share the same value.
+Let's create vectors of doubles, integers and booleans that share the same value.

 ```java
 {% snippet TensorSharedValue %}
 ```

-Let's make a 2x2 matrix of doubles, integers and booleans.
+Let's make some 2x2 matrices of doubles, integers and booleans.

 ```java
 {% snippet Tensor2by2 %}
 ```

 Want to change the shape of your tensor on the fly?
 You have to make sure the proposed shape is the same length as the original.
-For example, you can change a 2x2 tensor to a 1x4 tensor.
-But you can't change a 2x2 tensor to a 2x3 tensor.
+For example, you can change a 2x2 tensor to a 1x4 tensor, but you can't change a 2x2 tensor to a 2x3 tensor.

 Here's how to do that in Keanu: